Table of Contents

 Step 18: Tread housing

 Tap and knock over the remaining uncut bits between the tread lines with a hammer.

 Then clean out the grooves with a sharp chisel.
 The more saw cuts that were made, the easier the chiseling.

-Step 19: Fix the treads
+Step 19: To secure with nails or screws. the treads

 Insert the front treads into the rebated grooves.